wwatson4506/mscFS/README.md

 This library is compatible with SD.
 It is ment for use with Sdfat and USBHost_t36.
 It parallels SD and uses FS.h.
 FS.h was not modified but SdFat-parallel had slight modifications to "SdFat.h" and "SdFatConfig.h".

-Three libraries must be cloned and installed in the TD1.54B5 libraries folder.
+Two libraries must be cloned and installed in the TD1.54B5 libraries folder.

 You will need to backup these two libraries: